Birdwood Gully Round Walk in Springwood

 Track Notes

 We rate the Birdwood Gully Walk as an easy to moderately challenging bushwalk.
-It’s a relatively short walk, but the path can be quite rough at times, and there are also some steep sections.
-We recommend wearing good hiking shoes to handle the steps and uneven surfaces better.
+It’s a short walk, but the path can be quite uneven at times, and there are also some steep sections.

 Start of the Walk

-Once you’ve parked your car, it’s time to start hiking.
+Once you’ve parked your car, it’s time to start this walk.

 Look for the Birdwood Gully Round Walk signpost next to 38 Lucinda Ave, and follow the path heading into the bush.